 I first uploaded the left-justified picture.
 That left room on the right.
 Then I uploaded a right-justified picture.

 The cursor was still located between them, so I tried the down arrow.
 Nothing.
-Then I hit the ENTER key repeatedly, and the curson moved below the pictures.
+Then I hit the ENTER key repeatedly, and the cursor moved below the pictures.

 Next I Published Post